ndexbio/ndexpackagebundler/src/docs/Interactome_Installation_Instructions.rst

 #.
 Create Interactome database

-   As user NDEx run ``updatedb.sh`` to create the Interactome database.
+   As user NDEx run ``rebuildIndex.sh`` to create the Interactome database.

    .. code-block::